 People tend to flock to the courses in the cooler months, so if you’re looking for some fantastic deals (and you don’t mind breaking a bit of a sweat), my advice is to hit the links on hotter days.

-Pro Tip: If you’re staying with us at our Scottsdale Resort, head over to the Vacation Station and we’ll help you with tee times and recommendations.
+Pro Tip: If you’re at Scottsdale Resort, head over to the Vacation Station to get help with tee times and recommendations.

 2. Experience 8 Unique Attractions at the Arizona Boardwalk

 The Arizona Boardwalk is a unique entertainment spot with eight different attractions all in one area.

 From Butterfly Wonderland and the Titanic exhibition to laser tag and a “selfie” museum, it’s the perfect place for families with kids looking to spend a day having a blast together.